Izithakazelo Zakwa Thembu Gatyeni Clan Names History and Origin

 Clan Names play an essential role in the Xhosa community and must be understood, in terms of both their use and meaning.
 We will explore various situations where Clan Names are employed as well as how they affect those they address.

-See Also Izithakazelo Zakwa Khonjwayo Clan Names History and Origin
+See Also Izithakazelo zakwa Mashiya Clan Names History and Origin

 In this paper we will investigate various instances when Clan Names have been applied and their effect on recipients.